lorepap/mutant/README.md

 # Introduction

-MIMIC is a Machine Learning powered congestion control protocol.
-Using a pool of trained reinforcement learning models, it selects at each time instance the best protocol to handle congestion at the kernel level.
+Mutant is a Machine Learning powered congestion control protocol.
+Using a RL-based algorithm, it selects at each time instance the best protocol to handle congestion at the kernel level.

 # Architecture
 ![system-1](https://github.com/lorepap/mutant/assets/56161227/98336005-256a-49dc-a053-f345f6becae2)